Step 4: Full View

 Client C's ethics complaint alleges incompetence in services that are similar in nature to the design services and CPM scheduling Engineer A is actively performing for Client B. The overlap between the subject matter of the complaint and the active engagement means the complaint is directly probative of the quality of work Client B is currently receiving, not merely a background professional matter.

-Should Engineer A adopt an intermediate disclosure approach — providing Client B with limited, dispassionate background information framing the complaint as an unresolved allegation — or treat the allegation-adjudication distinction as a complete shield justifying total silence?
+Should Engineer A adopt an intermediate disclosure approach: providing Client B with limited, dispassionate background information framing the complaint as an unresolved allegation, or treat the allegation-adjudication distinction as a complete shield justifying total silence?

-Disclose Fully and Offer Engagement Review Fully disclose the pending complaint to Client B, including its subject matter and similarity to current services, and offer Client B the opportunity to review the engagement or seek independent assessment of the work product, treating the faithful agent obligation as requiring maximum transparency.
+O3 Fully disclose the pending complaint to Client B, including its subject matter and similarity to current services, and offer Client B the opportunity to review the engagement or seek independent assessment of the work product, treating the faithful agent obligation as requiring maximum transparency.

-Warrants III.3.a II.5.a
+Warrants

 The Prudential Disclosure Recommendation advises that voluntary disclosure of limited background information would have been the wiser course.
 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest, including enabling informed decision-making.
 The Allegation-Adjudication Distinction holds that an unproven complaint does not compel full disclosure.
 The Pending Complaint Voluntary Background Disclosure Opportunity State recognizes that a professional not compelled to disclose may nonetheless have a prudential opportunity to provide limited, dispassionate context.